OriginTrail/ot-node/tools/local-network-setup/README.md

 **Note: This tool is an internal tool used by the OriginTrail team and thus is developed for our workflow, meaning that it currently only supports MacOS**, but we encourage you to adapt it for your workflow as well.

-**Nodes will be deployed to Ganache network which is a personal blockchain for application development.**
+**Nodes will be deployed to Ganache network which is a local blockchain for application development.**